TheKaterTot/m4-final-starter/README.md

     If you already have Firefox and it's on a version more recent than 46, the easiest way to downgrade is to turn off automatic updates, uninstall Firefox, and then install version 46.

-## Using the app
+## Companion

-The URLockbox has a companion app, https://rocky-atoll-70277.herokuapp.com/ that tracks which links are most popular for the past 24 hours.
+URLockbox's companion app is live at https://rocky-atoll-70277.herokuapp.com/.
+Hot Reads tracks which links are most popular for the past 24 hours.